 Accounting for share-based payments under TFRS 2 is complex.
 In this article we look at one common scenario involving a performance related share incentive granted to the company’s management.

-In November 2016, the Federation of Accounting Professions (“FAP”) announced that the effective date for applying the TFRS for SMEs has been postponed from 1 January 2017 to 1 January 2018, as FAP is in the process of translating and revising the TFRS for SMEs to comply with the IFRS for SMEs incorporates 2015 amendment.
+On 17 July 2018, the Federation of Accounting Professions (“FAP”) announced that the effective date for applying the new financial instruments standard, TFRS 9, has been postponed from 1 January 2018 to 1 January 2020.